sabarishmogallapalli/stat107/README.md

 GitHub username at initialization time: sabarishmogallapalli

-Lab_Regression: Exploratory Data Analysis and Simple Linear Regression to see if we can predict the weight of cereals.
+Microproject 1: Exploratory Data Analysis (EDA) techniques and the `groupby` function to find various statistics about the current legislators in the United States Congress.